bbzaffari/HTU-31D-ESP-IDF-C/README.md

 ### Documentation

-For detailed electrical characteristics, communication protocols, and performance specifications, refer to the official HTU31D datasheet:
+For detailed electrical characteristics, communication protocols, and performance specifications, refer to the official
 [HTU31D Datasheet](https://www.te.com/en/product-CAT-HSC0007.html)

 ### Disclaimer on Commands and Usage